-Integration & Experimental Learning
+Integration & Experiential Learning

 Integration is a central component of Chicago Jewish Day School's curriculum.
 Integrated learning is when children broadly explore knowledge in various subjects as they relate to a certain theme.
 At Chicago Jewish Day School, we strive to integrate all of the curricular disciplines such as the humanities, communication arts, natural sciences, mathematics, social studies, music, art, and physical education.
 Judaic Studies and Hebrew are integrated throughout all of these disciplines in meaningful and authentic ways.
 This holistic approach to learning reflects the real world, which is interactive, and promotes lifelong learning.